JanSnieg/ModelowanieFizyczne/Particle3D/README.md

 ## Getting Started

-First of all I've wrote a particle class that contains x and y axes in all three ways: Position, Velocity and Force.
+First of all I've wrote a particle class that contains x, y and z axes in all three ways: Position, Velocity and Force.
 Then that class needed getters and setters, so I've implemented that.
-Next step will be to add 'uploadPosition' etc. which will upload all three of dependences.
-Of course that will be physiclly correct.

-### Examples
+Second thing I've done was to implement struct 'Color' with R,G,B and A. I've used it to generate yellow particles, and to control when particles will dissolve, and come back as smoke.
+I have added methods like uploadPosition, velocity and force to step by step change particle behaviour.

+### Introduction to Particle class

-To see what I mean I will give a simple code that cointains struct Position from Particle class.hpp:
+To see what I mean I will give a simple code that contains struct Position from Particle class.hpp.
+This struct contains 3 vectors, because I've implemented Verlet method, and for this every particle need to have 3 positions: (n-1, n and n+1).

 ```
 struct Position
     {
-        float x;
+        std::vector <float> x;
-        float y;
+        std::vector <float> y;
+        std::vector <float> z;
     } particlePosition;
 ```

-and getter in Particle class.cpp
+Getter in Particle class.cpp

 ```
 Particle2D::Position Particle2D::getPosition()